sarahkeefe/documentation-test/site-files/3-convert-workflow/commands-to-single-file.md

 nav_order: 2
 ---

-# Step 3: Convert your workflow commands into a simple script file.
+# Convert your workflow commands into a simple script file.

 Next we are going to convert your workflow_commands.txt file into a very basic script.
 This example will convert it into a shell script using bash shell syntax.